 Madison Square Garden: Fiscal 2Q Earnings Snapshot

-NEW YORK (AP) _ The Madison Square Garden Co.
+NEW YORK (AP) — NEW YORK (AP) — The Madison Square Garden Co.
 (MSGS) on Wednesday reported a fiscal second-quarter loss of $40.6 million, after reporting a profit in the same period a year earlier.

 On a per-share basis, the New York-based company said it had a loss of $1.68.

-Note: This story has been corrected to show that the company’s stock did not decline 42% in the past 12 months.
-The company began trading April 20 after it split from Madison Square Garden Entertainment Corp.